elastisys/compliantkubernetes-kubespray/release/README.md

     **NOTE**: All changes made in QA should be added to `CHANGELOG.md` and **NOT** `WIP-CHANGELOG.md`.
     Also, make sure to not merge any fixes into `release-<kubespray-version>` on this step.

+    If any migration steps are required for the patch, create a migration document as describe [here](../migration/README.md).

 1. When the QA is finished, create the release tag and push it.